Tribe's Guide to

 Introduction

 There’s no getting around it.
-Family law litigation is a personally, intellectually and financially challenging experience for all parties, whether they are represented by a lawyer or not.
+Family law litigation is a challenging experience for all parties, whether they are represented by a lawyer or not.
 But sometimes, it is simply necessary.

 The difficulties are increased if you do not have a lawyer to represent you.
-Traditional family lawyers will conduct your negotiations with the other side, can advise you on what you might apply for in view of how the law would view yours and your family circumstances, prepare and file your documentation, and speak for you in court.
+A family lawyer will conduct your negotiations with the other side, can advise you on what you should be seeking from the court, and try to help you to understand how the law would view your circumstances.
+They can also professionally prepare and file your documentation and stand up for you in court.

-If you are definitely going to court and can truly afford to have a full-service family lawyer, this is likely to have a positive effect on your legal outcomes.
+If you are going to court and can afford to have a full-service family lawyer, this is likely to have a positive effect on your legal outcomes.

-If this is not an option for you, then you will be commencing in court as a self-represented litigant.
+But if professional representation is not an option for you, for reasons of cost or otherwise, then you will likely be commencing in court as a self-represented litigant.
 Despite the difficulties, the family courts are full of self-represented litigants: depending on the stage of the case, between 30 and 50% of all the applicants for family court orders are self-represented.

-Tribe Family Lawyers has designed its entire practice around the needs of people who engage directly with the family law system.
-This includes self-represented litigants, for whose challenges we have the greatest respect.
-We provide a range of resources that will greatly assist a self-represented litigant.
+Tribe Family Lawyers has designed a system of practice around the needs of people who self-represent, for whose challenges, here at Tribe, we have the greatest respect.
+Tribe Family Lawyers provide a range of services and resources that will greatly assist a self-represented litigant.
 This Guide is one of them.

 See Tribe’s Guide to How to Get a Divorce for discussion about this.